DevopediaOrg/express-blog/README.md

 To get a high-level overview, read [Node.js](https://devopedia.org/node-js) and [Express.js](https://devopedia.org/express-js) articles on Devopedia.
 Although optional, you can also study Devopedia's [basic tutorial on Node.js](https://github.com/DevopediaOrg/nodejs-basic).

 The rest of this document guides you through the project step by step.
 To try out code at a particular step, checkout the relevant branch.
 For example, to checkout code of `br0.1` branch, run command `git checkout br0.1`.
 Branch names are mentioned in section headers.

+# 1. Hello World Express App (br0.1)

+Let's create a simple app with Express.js.
+We'll install `express` node module by typing `npm install express`.

+Study the code in `app.js`.
+The request and response objects of Express are built on top of those of Node.
+Start the Express app by running `node app.js`.
+Go to your browser and access URL `http://localhost:3000/`

+Congrats!
+You've just built your "Hello World" Express app!